Kearney, Nebraska: Government

-The council-manager form is used in Kearney.
+The council-manager form of government is used in Kearney.
 The City Council makes legislative and policy-making decisions.
-There are five members elected citywide to serve four-year terms which are staggered.
-The council manager form of government was adopted in 1950.
+There are five members, elected citywide to serve staggered four-year terms.
+One member is chosen by the council to be Mayor.
+Stanley Clouse served as Mayor from 2006–2024; Jonathan Nikkila assumed the role in December 2024.
+The council-manager form was adopted in 1950.

+The council appoints a city manager to implement policies, prepare a budget, appoint department heads, and recommend areas to which the council needs to attend.
 Michael W. Morgan retired as city manager January 1, 2024 and Brenda Jensen took over as interim manager until she was appointed and made official city manager on May 1, 2024.

-The council appoints a city manager to implement policies, prepare a budget, appoints department heads, and recommends areas that the council needs to attend.
-There are five members elected citywide serving staggered four-year terms.
-One member of the City Council is chosen by the council to be Mayor.
-Stanley Clouse served as Mayor from 2006-2024, with Jonathan Nikkila assuming the role in December 2024.